ardnico/order_system/execplans/002-ui-refresh-and-assignments.md

 - [x] Implemented recurring task scheduler hook and settings page for language and auto-generation rules.
 - [x] Write/adjust tests and validate manually plus pytest.
 - [x] (2025-12-04 00:00Z) Finalized cleanup by moving startup work to FastAPI lifespan and updating template responses to silence deprecation warnings.
+- [x] (2025-12-05 00:00Z) Added instruction image uploads with auto-embedding, theme selection, fuller Japanese copy, and tests for the new preferences/uploads.

 ## Surprises & Discoveries